BlackVS/smartROS/README.md

    * AND - and
    * OR  - or
    * NOT - not
-   * HAS - special operations which allow to check if ettribute present.
-For example, dynamic routes have dynamic=True, but non-dynamic routes not contains attribute dynamic at all i.e. to get dynamic routes just call:
+   * HAS - special operation which allows to check if attribute present in results.
+For example, dynamic routes have _dynamic=True_, but non-dynamic routes not contains attribute _dynamic_ at all i.e. to get dynamic routes just call:
    ```bash
    /ip/route/print where="dynamic==true"
    ```